-Figure 15: Monthly mean biases (satellite LST - station LST) over GCM ${--}$ station.
+Figure 15: Monthly mean biases (satellite LST - station LST) over GCM\\\ station.
 The upper plot represents night-time and the lower daytime data.
 The red span is the area where the bias is in a $\pm$ 2 K range.

 The area around this station consists of a heterogeneous mixture of grassland and woods.
 During the validation of the V1.00 LST\cci data sets, it was seen that the daytime biases were smaller than the night-time biases [RD-1].
 The reason for this is probably the inhomogeneous area around the station, where the woods might stay warmer during night than the grass observed by the in situ sensor.
 These higher biases during night are not seen any more for V3.00 of the validation cycle.
 The biases are in general reduced for V3.00 of the data sets, which is especially the case for ATSR\2 during night-time and daytime, as well as for ATSR\3 during daytime.
 For V3.00 of the data sets, a new land cover classification system is used (ULeic / LandCover\cci (LCCS) hybrid biome map).
 The area around the station is now mainly classified as "croplands and grassland", whereas it was "broadleaved / needleleaved evergreen forest" before and more pixels around the station fall in the LCCS land cover class and are used to calculate the median IR satellite LST.
 This change might have led to the smaller biases seen for the IR sensors.
-Negative biases are seen for AVHRMA daytime data, mainly due to unmasked clouds, which also drives the large standard deviations.
-The SSMI biases are often within the ± 2 K range, although those sensors are viewing an even larger area around the station.
+The negative biases that were seen for AVHRMA daytime data, mainly due to unmasked clouds, are not observed in the updated version (v1.10) due to the improvement on the cloud mask.
+The SSMI biases are often within the

+± 2 K range, although those sensors are viewing an even larger area around the station.
 The GOES night-time biases are above 2 K during night-time, as are a few of the SLSTRA daytime biases.